-The 43 Best Bollywood Movies of All Time
+The 54 Best Bollywood Movies Ever

 Spoiler alert: There's a lot of Shah Rukh Khan.

-Named "Bollywood" by movie enthusiasts, the Hindi-language film industry accounts for a major portion of the global film space and continues to grow with each title it pumps out.
-Bollywood beats out Nigeria's Nollywood as well as America's Hollywood to be the world's largest film industry in terms of output and reach, with its content appealing to moviegoers in every corner of the world.
-But what is it exactly that makes Bollywood so epic, its films so special?
-Some argue that there's a tried-and-true formula to any quality Bollywood film: swoon-worthy romance, swelling soundtracks, ridiculously attractive lead characters, and plot twists that you can see coming from a mile away.
-Others say that Bollywood's secret is far simpler—it's just a damn good time from beginning to end.
+Named "Bollywood" by movie enthusiasts, the Mumbai-based Hindi-language film industry accounts for a major portion of the global film space and continues to grow with each title it pumps out.
+Bollywood beats out Nigeria's Nollywood and America's Hollywood to be the world's largest film industry in terms of output and reach, with its content appealing to moviegoers in every corner of the world.
+But tread lightly; the term “Bollywood” is less accepted by those working in it, as it situates the industry in the shadow of its western counterpart.

 Classic Bollywood Movies